 What the October people offer adults, through a merry-go-round that takes away the years and a tricky house of mirrors, is conditional recovery for the pangs of regret, disappointment, and loss.
 They offer youth to an aging man who wants not to let down his young wife and son.
 They offer restored beauty and family to a lonely, childless woman.
 And I suppose what the book offers can only be called a “message,” but not one so directly stated that it feels more didactic than experienced.
 The book suggests that regret, disappointment, loss ,and even (maybe especially)misbehavior are the conduits for compassion—a regular by-product of the best literature and, come to think of it, what’s best about many religions, too.

 In the penultimate scene, deep within the library stacks, the carnival witch tries to stop the janitor’s heart by speaking the words, “Old man, hear your breathing…old man, feel your hurt,” into his mind.
 At just fifty-four, he’s tired out from life, and he lets his heart slow dangerously.
 But then, surrounded by “dear, befriending” books, he finds himself able to laugh at her and at himself, too—suggesting that levity, finally, and perspective, are better antidotes to evil than straight-up goodness.

-This is Angela’s second post for Get Behind the Plough.subscribe to Ploughshares?
+This is Angela’s second post for Get Behind the Plough.Might we be so bold as to suggest that you subscribe to Ploughshares?